 Issue 2 - Crafty Calligraphers

-A calligraphy showcase featuring artists who letter on ceramics, leather, fabric, glass, metal, resin, rock, wood signage, acrylic, and cookies.
+Looking for ideas on how to use calligraphy to brighten other people’s lives?
+Or to create something special for yourself?
+This issue is a calligraphy showcase of artists who letter on ceramics, leather, fabric, glass, metal, resin, rock, wood signage, acrylic, and cookies.

 Cover Artist Mike Ward – Mike is famous for his ornamental signature designs.
 He now applies his flourishing skills to foiling on leather.

 Ceramic Paint Pots – Creative tools make calligraphy fun.
 Amity Parks’ ceramic dishes hold your inks, paints, and decorate your workspace.

 Wedding Aisle Runners – Contributing to a special wedding atmosphere, Angela Welch’s artistic runners make the wedding day memorable.

 Animal Skins – Branch out to use mediums of all kinds.
 Angela Welch’s showcases her calligraphy on animal skins.

 Home Decor – Personalizing your surroundings is part of the fun of having a home.
 Maria Thomas’ clock, floor mat, and dessert china shine with her creativity and inspiration.

 Wire Name Jewelry – Many ideas can lead to fun businesses.
 Deanne Watson shares about starting her wire name jewelry adventure.

 Leather Jacket Art – Alli Koch’s stand-out calligraphy and drawing style can be found on leather jackets, bandanas, cell phone cases, and billboards!

 Car Lettering – This flashy, off-the-cuff lettering by Rainer Wiebe shows what you can do with a few markers and your car.